Neuroimmunology

 The manifestations of CMTX1 cannot be prevented by any known measures.
 Prenatal and preimplantation testing can be done.

 Inherited neuropathy should be considered in the differential diagnosis of every patient who has a chronic, length-dependent neuropathy of unknown etiology.
 A clear family history and electrophysiological evidence of a chronic, length-dependent neuropathy are the hallmarks of all inherited neuropathies.
-However, sporadic cases of CMTX1 have been described, including ones caused by new mutations; therefore, the absence of a family history does not exclude CMTX1 (or any other inherited neuropathy).
-The following genetic, clinical, electrophysiological, and pathological features differentiate CMTX1 from other forms of Charcot-Marie-Tooth disease.
+However, simplex cases of CMTX1 likely represent 5% to 10% of all CMTX1 cases (01).
+“De novo” mutations likely occur, though their frequency is unclear (25; 81); therefore, the absence of a family history does not exclude CMTX1 (or any other inherited neuropathy).

 A diagnosis of CMTX1 should be considered for patients who appear to have CMT1, especially if the family history indicates that men are more affected than women and no male-to-male transmission is documented.
 The degree of slowing in motor responses helps to distinguish CMT1 from CMTX1, as forearm motor velocities in CMT1 (10 to 40 m/sec) are often slower than in CMTX1 (30 to 40 m/sec).
-This so-called "intermediate slowing" is typical for affected men but is also seen in affected women (40).
-The nerve biopsies from CMTX1 patients show more axonal loss and “regenerated clusters” of myelinated axons and fewer "onion-bulbs" as opposed to CMT1A (45; 19; 59).
+This so-called "intermediate slowing" is typical for affected men but is also seen in affected women (70).
+The nerve biopsies from patients with CMTX1 show more axonal loss and “regenerated clusters” of myelinated axons and fewer "onion bulbs" as opposed to CMT1A (82; 34; 96).

-Distinguishing CMTX1 from CMT2 or "dominant intermediate" forms of Charcot-Marie-Tooth disease is more problematic, especially in small kindreds in which the lack of male-to-male transmission in not evident.
+Distinguishing CMTX1 from CMT2 or "dominant intermediate" forms of Charcot-Marie-Tooth disease is more problematic, especially in small kindreds where the lack of male-to-male transmission is not evident.
 Further, the clinical phenotypes of CMTX1 and CMT2 can be similar, and the ranges of motor nerve conduction velocities overlap.
-In spite of the difficulties separating the 2, the notion that GJB1 mutations can cause CMT2 is unfounded.
-Rather, GJB1 mutations cause demyelination that is compounded by axonal loss, whereas in CMT2 axonal loss is probably the fundamental pathological alteration.

-Finally, it should be emphasized that atypical cases of CMTX1 have also been described, largely owing to availability of genetic testing.
-CMTX1 can affect young women and children of either sex.
-GJB1 mutations have been found in patients who are suspected inflammatory demyelinating neuropathies not responding to treatment (36).
-Hearing loss and abnormalities in the central nervous system have also been described.
-In particular, stroke-like episodes of CNS dysfunction that are accompanied by MRI abnormalities have been described (02).
-These episodes appear to be associated with a subset of GJB1 mutations and may be brought on physical exertion or a change in altitude.
+Finally, it should be emphasized that atypical cases of CMTX1 have also been described, largely owing to the availability of genetic testing: (1) GJB1 mutations have been found in patients who are suspected of having inflammatory demyelinating neuropathies not responding to treatment (60).
+(2) Hearing loss and fixed abnormalities in the central nervous system have been described.
+(3) CMTX1 can affect young women and children of either sex.
+In particular, stroke-like episodes of CNS dysfunction that are accompanied by MRI abnormalities have been described in patients with no history of Charcot-Marie-Tooth disease as well as in patients with a history of the disease (07; 65).
+These episodes may recur.

 A family history of neuropathy and a physical exam that reveals features of a length-dependent peripheral neuropathy are strongly suggestive of an inherited neuropathy.
-Electrophysiological evaluation of multiple peripheral nerves along with electromyography will confirm whether the patient has a length-dependent neuropathy, and should also establish whether this is associated with slow (less than 30 m/sec), intermediate (30 to 40 m/sec), or normal (greater than 45 m/sec) motor conduction velocities in the arms.
+Electrophysiological evaluation of multiple peripheral nerves along with electromyography will confirm whether the patient has a length-dependent neuropathy and should also establish whether this is associated with slow (less than 30 m/sec), intermediate (30 to 40 m/sec), or normal (greater than 45 m/sec) motor conduction velocities in the arms.
 Symmetrical slowing indicates an inherited demyelinating neuropathy; asymmetrical slowing is characteristic of an acquired, demyelinating neuropathy.
-In CMTX1, however, the nerve conduction velocities are less uniform than in other forms of CMT1 (18; 32), to the point that some patients were treated (unsuccessfully) for CIDP (36).
-The cerebrospinal fluid from CMTX1 patients has not been systematically characterized, but there are reports of mild elevations (less than 100 mg/dl), which may serve to distinguish CMTX1 from chronic, acquired demyelinating neuropathies.
+In CMTX1, however, the nerve conduction velocities are less uniform than in other forms of CMT1 (33; 53), to the point that some patients were treated (unsuccessfully) for CIDP (60).
+The cerebrospinal fluid from CMTX1 patients has not been systematically characterized, but reports of mild elevations (less than 100 mg/dl) may distinguish CMTX1 from chronic, acquired demyelinating neuropathies.

 A nerve biopsy is not required to diagnose CMTX1.

-The National Institutes of Health Web site states, “There is no cure or specific treatment for CMT.
-Proper foot care including custom-made shoes and leg braces may minimize discomfort and increase function.
-Physical therapy and moderate activity are often recommended to maintain muscle strength and endurance.
-For some patients, surgery may be beneficial.”
-The management issues are chiefly related to the orthopedic complications of the disease (41).
-These include the well-known foot deformities common to all types of Charcot-Marie-Tooth disease: pes cavus, varus, callosities on the lateral foot borders, and "hammer toes," which can compromise ambulation and even require surgical intervention.
-Ankle instability can be treated with high-top shoes or boots or orthoses, and foot drop can be treated with braces.
-Scoliosis has been noted in more severely affected patients, but the literature does not indicate that CMTX1 patients typically need intervention (23).
-Physical therapy, especially stretching for contractures, is advocated, and splinting, specific exercises, adaptive devices, and surgery may help maintain hand function.
+Interventional approaches.
+The management issues are chiefly related to the orthopedic complications of the disease (71).
+These include the well-known foot deformities common to all types of Charcot-Marie-Tooth disease: pes cavus, varus, callosities on the lateral foot borders, and "hammer toes," which can compromise ambulation.
+Ankle instability can be treated with high-top shoes, boots, or orthoses, and foot drop can be treated with braces.
+In my opinion, surgical intervention should be reserved for cases where orthotics or bracing cannot adequately correct functional impairments.
+Scoliosis has been noted in more severely affected patients, but the literature does not indicate that patients with CMTX1 typically need intervention (37).
+Physical therapy, especially stretching for contractures, is advocated, and splinting, specific exercises, adaptive devices, and, in rare cases, surgery may help maintain hand function.

-Women with CMT1X are fertile.
-Pregnancy, labor, and delivery have not been reported to alter the disease.
+Women with CMTX1 are fertile.
+Pregnancy, labor, and delivery have not been reported to alter the disease generally.
+There is a single report of recurrent postpartum episodes of neurologic dysfunction in a woman carrying the Ala39Val mutation in GJB1 (77).

 All contributors' financial relationships have been reviewed and mitigated to ensure that this and every other article is free from commercial bias.

-Dr. Scherer of the University of Pennsylvania School of Medicine has no relevant financial relationships to disclose.
+Dr. Abrams of the University of Illinois at Chicago has no relevant financial relationships to disclose.

 See ProfileLouis H Weimer MD